synpixel/lumiere/docs/api/Source.md

 Source:findBulletFromId(bulletId: number) -> Bullet?
 ```

-Returns a bullet inside the source with the given bullet id, or `nil`.
+Returns a bullet from the source with the given bullet id, or `nil`.

 ### makeBullet